-The 141st running of he Kentucky Derby is Saturday, May 2 and for horseplayers and handicappers it is the Holy Grail of racing.
+The 145th running of he Kentucky Derby is Saturday, May 4 and for horseplayers and handicappers it is the Holy Grail of racing.
 Everyone could use a few Kentucky Derby betting tips.

 With a 20-horse field and tens of millions in betting dollars added to the betting pools by casual sports fans, the race is by far the best wagering race of the year.